victoriamazo/depth_regression/README.md

 ### Training/testing
+All configuration parameters are explained in "config/config_params.md".

-Training and testing as parallel threads (all configuration parameters are explained in "config/config_params.md")
+- Training and testing as parallel threads
 ```
 python3 main.py config/conv.json
 ```